vitorgdias/ML_Studies/README.md

 ### 1. 🍺 Regression: Beer Prediction

-This module tackles a regression problem where the goal is to predict the beer type.
+This module tackles a regression problem where the goal is to predict the beer class.

 * **Dataset:** `dados_cerveja.xlsx`
 * **Features (Input):**